 However, there are some great tips that can raise your chances of success.
 Here are some tips to grow your online store.

 Test Your Mobile Settings

 Let’s face it, mobile devices are the new online frontier when it comes to online sales.
-Devices like tablets and smartphones are now the number one go-to devices for internet browsing and purchasing.
-If you want to succeed in the online market place make sure your online store is mobile responsive for maximum success.
+Devices like tablets and smartphones are now the number one go-to devices for Internet browsing and purchasing.
+If you want to succeed in the online market, ensure your online store is mobile-responsive for maximum success.

 Optimize for SEO